kmutwir/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. [10-no_more_js](./10-no_more_js) - Delete all the regular files
     (not the directories) with a `.js` extension that are in current directory and all its subfolders.
+11. [11-directories](./11-directories) - Count number of **all** directories and
+    sub-directories in the current directory, except parent and current directories.